Bio-Rad Laboratories (BIO) Stock Sinks As Market Gains: What You Should Know

 Wall Street will be looking for positivity from Bio-Rad Laboratories as it approaches its next earnings report date.
 This is expected to be May 4, 2023.
 The company is expected to report EPS of $3.24, down 34.41% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $674.18 million, down 3.7% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Bio-Rad Laboratories.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for Bio-Rad Laboratories should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Bio-Rad Laboratories is currently sporting a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Bio-Rad Laboratories is currently a Zacks Rank #2 (Buy).

-Valuation is also important, so investors should note that Bio-Rad Laboratories has a Forward P/E ratio of 30.27 right now.
-For comparison, its industry has an average Forward P/E of 22.94, which means Bio-Rad Laboratories is trading at a premium to the group.
+In terms of valuation, Bio-Rad Laboratories is currently trading at a Forward P/E ratio of 29.38.
+This represents a premium compared to its industry's average Forward P/E of 22.39.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.